jimsynz/pixie/README.md

 diverged significantly as I've learned the Erlang way of modelling these sorts of problems.

+## License

+Pixie is Copyright (c) 2015 Resistor Limited and licensed under the terms of the MIT Public License (see the LICENSE file included with this distribution for more details).

 ## Installation

 Add `pixie` to your dependencies in the `mix.exs` file: